josephnwachukwu/angular_coding_test/README.md

 - All data should be injected into the controllers through services.

 ## Extra Credit
-write a unit test for the services that ensures data is available
+Write a unit test for the services that ensures data is available

 ## Prerequisites